Downloading a Form to Your Computer

 When to Prepare

 Common providers and Title III only providers may request a waiver to observe more than 10 holidays during the waiver period.

-The provider must complete the form in its entirety and submit it to the HHSC contract specialist and area agency on aging (AAA) contract manager by the date specified at the beginning of the rate setting process and thereafter as needed.
+The provider must complete the form in its entirety and submit it to the HHSC contract specialist or area agency on aging (AAA) contract manager by the date specified at the beginning of the rate setting process and thereafter as needed.
 The waiver will be approved or denied and returned to the provider.

 Name of Legal Entity — Enter the legal entity’s name as it appears on the contract.